Parastu1995/ML-psilocybin-prediction/README.md

   Computes graph-based degree centrality from segmented binary images by representing foreground pixels as nodes in an 8-connected network.
 The notebook generates centrality maps and exports degree-centrality distributions as a `.csv`.

 #### Python libraries required for `Degree centrality.ipynb`

-Please make sure the following Python libraries are installed:

 - `numpy`
 - `matplotlib`
 - `pandas`